ChristianWalken/MIneCraft_SquidGame/README.md

 # MIneCraft_SquidGame
 Squidgame game mode implement through Minecraft Bukkit Plugin.
+Map used is made on my own.

 ## Contributors
 Christian Penaflor <br />

+## Commands
+/start_sgame

 ## Goal:
 Reach the other side.
 Move during Green Light.
 Don't Move during Red Light.

+## Mechanics
+Detects Movement on top of sandblocks <br />
+When a player dies, respawn them on top of glass area to spectate. <br />
+A player are added to winner list when they touch the gold block in the end of the level and survive <br />

 ## Sreenshots of the Game:
 ![image](https://user-images.githubusercontent.com/42732095/180647765-5653e2f4-b745-4c0d-a822-b3ca3c6f1115.png)